bitmovin/vvDecPlayer/README.md

 The only requirement for building this player is Qt.
 For running it, you will also require the [Fraunhofer Versatile Video Decoder (VVdeC)
 ](https://github.com/fraunhoferhhi/vvdec) library.

-We build using qmake so it depends a bit on what os you build
+We build using qmake so it depends a bit on what os you build on.
+A good reference is the [Github Actions YML](.github\workflows\Build.yml) file where we build on Ubuntu/Windows/MacOs.

 ### Linux / macOS